Manchester Collective: Patterns in Repeat at Aviva Studios

 Cassie Kinoshi by Mike Skelton.

 There’s more of this sense of fluidity in Cassie Kinoshi’s brand new work, drawing on her eclectic musical life in London’s thriving jazz scene and Berlin, leading bands as a saxophonist and composing for theatres like the Globe.
-Her commission for piano and string quartet draws on improvisation, human connection and Black cultural practice – opening the idea of embodiment outwards into something more social, responsive and alive to the moment of performance.
+Titled ARTEFACT/AUTOMATON, her commission for piano, string quartet and electronics draws on improvisation, human connection and Black cultural practice – opening the idea of embodiment outwards into something more social, responsive and alive to the moment of performance.

 Manchester Collective are the ideal ensemble to bring these pieces to life.
 None of the works featured sit comfortably within traditional concert expectations – and neither do the Collective, loved for their embrace of eclectic, experimental styles and concerts free of any stuffy formality.